Institutional Effectiveness at Central Piedmont Community College (CPCC)

 - Tracking progress on the strategic plan and strategic goals through an annual cycle of establishing unit level goals and action items.

 - Conducting program and unit reviews.
-Program reviews that measure program and learning outcomes are conducted on a five-year cycle as the average student at CPCC completes in four to six years.
+Program reviews that measure program and learning outcomes are conducted on a two-year cycle as the average student at CPCC completes in four to six years.
 Program review is also used to assess additional skills of the general education/Core4 competencies.
 Administrative and students’ services units, being service-providing units, conduct their reviews on a three-year cycle.
 These units measure administrative outcomes.
 Program and unit reviews have been conducted on a continuous cycle since 1998, and most programs/units have completed the process two to three times.
 Each year, approximately 20-25 academic programs and 15-20 administrative/student services units go through the program/unit review process.

 - Collaborating with the General education committee which has responsibility for assessing college-level general education outcomes on an annual basis.